ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 ![Placement](./Placement_images/resizer_output.png)

-And After Gobal optimization, Timing optimization and Detailed Placement takes place, whose result is as follws...
+And After Gobal optimization, Timing optimization and Detailed Placement takes place, in a sequence manner and Placement will be completed...

 ![Placement](./Placement_images/placement.png)